oegedijk/explainerdashboard/README.md

 ```

 See the [dbc themes documentation](https://dash-bootstrap-components.opensource.faculty.ai/docs/themes/)
-for the different themes that are supported.
+and [bootwatch website](https://bootswatch.com/) for the different themes that are supported.

 ### Switching off tabs